 Changes to End-of-Stay Orientation

-Starting in May/June 2022 Pre-Return Orientation (PRO) and End of Stay Orientation (EOS) will be combined and take place at the time a PRO has happened in the past: 6-8 weeks before departure.
+Starting May/June 2022 Pre-Return Orientation (PRO) and End of Stay Orientation (EOS) were combined and now take place at the time a PRO has happened in the past: 6-8 weeks before departure.

 Due to students travelling home via the though-ticketing model directly from their communities, there will no longer be a need to gather them together to travel to a gateway.
 Instead, host families will deliver their hosted student(s) to the airport on the day of travel at a specific time/location to meet airport volunteers.